Annuity vs 401(k): Which Is Best?

 What Is a 401(k)?

 A 401(k) is a retirement plan employers offer to help fund your retirement.
-In order for the plan to take effect, you have to contribute a percentage of your pre-tax income toward the plan.
+For the plan to take effect, you have to contribute a percentage of your pre-tax income toward the plan.
 In some situations, employers will also contribute a set percentage or a match of the pre-tax income you contribute.

 How Is a 401(k) Purchased?